Easy Chocolate Fudge Recipe

 chocolate walnut fudge

-My grandmother was known for making the absolute best chocolate walnut fudge, but making it was always a big to-do.
-Traditional fudge is fickle.
-It must be heated and cooled to precise temperatures and then stirred “just so” to ensure success.
-For my grandmother, it was a team effort.
-After stirring all of the ingredients together and heating the fudge on the stovetop, she’d recruit my grandfather to finish the job.
-He’d lift the big pot off the stove, place it in the sink over a cold water bath, and then tirelessly beat the fudge with a wooden spoon until the consistency was just right.
+My grandmother was known for making the absolute best chocolate fudge, but the process was always quite the production.
+Traditional fudge is fickle; it has to be heated and cooled to precise temperatures and stirred “just so” for success.
+For my grandparents, it was a team effort.
+After my grandmother would stir all the ingredients together and heat the fudge on the stovetop, my grandfather would lift the big pot off the stove, place it in the sink over a cold water bath, and then tirelessly beat the fudge with a wooden spoon until the consistency was just right.

-As much as I love my grandmother’s old-fashioned fudge, I usually opt for something much simpler.
-This 15-minute chocolate walnut fudge from Cooks Illustrated is delicious and foolproof—and you don’t need strong arms or an assistant to make it.
+As much as I love my grandmother’s homemade chocolate fudge, these days I usually opt for something much simpler.
+This 15-minute chocolate fudge recipe from Cooks Illustrated is delicious and foolproof—and you don’t need a candy thermometer or an assistant to make it.
 My family goes crazy for this stuff.
 Sometimes easy wins!

 Barbara